 Of course, “pray without ceasing” shouldn’t be taken so literally as to think you should never get off of your knees.
 What this verse means is that you should keep God, or your chosen higher power in mind at all times.
 Live in a way that is in constant reflection of this meditation.
 In the context of Step 11, this verse reminds those in recovery to maintain humility and focus on their goal, no matter what challenges they may come up against.

-What If I’m Agnostic?
+What if I’m Agnostic?

 But we recoiled from meditation and prayer as obstinately as the scientist who refused to perform a certain experiment lest it prove his pet theory wrong.